Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/upgrading-to-3.0.md

     If you have modifications or custom packages, you must remove them before upgrading.
 Once you have upgraded, you can look for the updated version of your packages.

-## 1. Pre-requirements
+## 1. Pre-requirements and disclaimers

+- There must be no custom package.
+Remove any custom package you may have, and only after the bot migration you may look into migrating them.
+- If you are relying on eval to run your bot, be aware that they will most likely break and need to be rewritten.
 - The output of `git status` must show **no modified or untracked files**!
     - If you have files listed there, copy the modifications and run `git reset --hard HEAD`
 - You must be running on the latest 2.X version
     - Run a normal update and restart your bot once to ensure you're up-to-date.
 - If you're running nginx locally, ditch your configuration.
 It's now included in Docker.
+- If you have a list of admins on the admin panel that you wish to preserve, be prepared to back them up.
+The admins will be wiped and won't be recovered during the migration.
 - Turn off your bot now

     === "With Docker"